The shortest route

 The new transmission line between Quebec and Maine provides 1,200 megawatts (MW) of renewable hydroelectric power to the New England power grid in Lewiston, Maine, sufficient to meet the demand of 1.2 million homes.
 In operation since January 2026, NECEC is New England's largest renewable energy source, saving customers $190 million per year.

-AVANGRID Nota — Iberdrola Group's subholding company in the United States — supplies 100% renewable hydroelectric energy at a fixed rate to distribution companies in Massachusetts as part of the New England Clean Energy Connect (NECEC)
+AVANGRID – Iberdrola Group's subsidiary in the United States – is supplying 100% renewable hydroelectric power at a fixed rate to Massachusetts distribution companies as part of the New England Clean Energy Connect (NECEC) project, carried out in partnership with Canadian public company Hydro-Québec.
+The project, which began in 2018 and has been in commercial operation since 2026, has completed construction after obtaining all major federal and state approvals across multiple administrations.

 SEE INFOGRAPHIC: New England Clean Energy Connect, in detail [PDF] External link, opens in new window.

-Project map [PDF] External link, opens in new window.
+SEE INFOGRAPHIC: Project map [PDF] External link, opens in new window.

 Telecommunications trends and applications in the smart grid.